Residential Services

 Patti Cleaver

-Executive Director for Behavioral Health and Dietary Services
+Executive Director for Behavioral Health Services

 Patti Cleaver is the Executive Director for Behavioral Health and Dietary Services.
 This unit administers the behavioral health service program in all DJS facilities.
 These services include: mental health, behavioral health counseling, mental health treatment, and substance abuse treatment.
 In addition, this unit oversees implementation and fidelity of DJS Evidence-Based Treatment Services through individualized treatment and service plans that are developed for each youth.